 Switzer is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Switzer is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Switzer has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-The population of Switzer has a very low overall level of education: only 7.91% of people over 25 hold a 4-year college degree or higher.
+The citizens of Switzer have a very low rate of college education: just 7.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Switzer in 2022 was $19,550, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $78,200 for a family of four.